This is a decoy picture. Remember? NO Photographers Allowed.

 One of the ways I found that we make a difference was at one of our first extravagant and whimsical weddings.

-The guests were of all different backgrounds and ages.
+The guests were from all different backgrounds and ages.
 It became very clear in just a few moments that several guests had mobility issues and others, hearing impairments.
 With the permission of the bride and planner, we quickly found the quietest space in the venue and staked out a small area in it.
 When people had issues hearing us, we invited them to come with us to the quiet area.
 We also had small, collapsible stools that allowed us to go directly to guests, so they wouldn’t have to come to us.

 One of the very first high-end events we did was a milestone birthday celebration for a woman.
 The first thing I noticed was the glow that the staff had—they were all genuinely happy and it showed in everything they said and did.
 The staff AND the FAMILY also came out to greet us while we were parking, and offered to help us load in!
 It wasn’t necessary, but again, we appreciated the gesture.